EthicsGrade categorises the subjects of its research into the following 7 tiers, which include 6 rated groups, 5 of which receive an EthicsGrade.

 We’re always interested in expanding our coverage both in terms of breadth and depth of the questions we’re asking.
 If you have suggestions for us for themes which we are not yet covering, or areas where you think we could go deeper – please contact us, we’d love to chat.

-Our ESG ratings approach is simple yet a powerful method to different organizations that carry risks against adopting best-practice.
-Their Research Analyst team heads this process, evaluating the extent to which organizations implement transparent and democratic values, ensure informed consent and risk management protocols, and establish a positive environment for error and improvement.
-The model used to evaluate organizations is informed by open consultations on such upcoming AI governance.
+Our ESG ratings approach is simple yet a powerful method to help different organisations that carry risks in relation to their digital strategy.
+Our Research Analyst team heads this process, evaluating the extent to which organisations implement transparent and democratic values, ensure informed consent and risk management protocols, and establish a positive environment for error and improvement.
+The model used to evaluate organisations is informed by open consultations on digital governance, our horizon scanning of the regulatory landscape, as well as dialogue with civil society organisations who are evaluating the potential environmental or societal impacts that digital technology might have, and considering the best practices for mitigation of these risks.

 Confidence in our data quality is our most important metric.
 This is how we achieve it:

 EthicsGrade is comprised of research conducted into publicly available information.
-There is a sufficient difference between levels of detail in the public domain around Governance's questions for AI to create a picture of where best practice is emerging.
+There is a sufficient difference between levels of detail in the public domain around the risks associated with digital strategies to create a picture of where best practice is emerging, who the leaders and laggards are – as well as showing how this picture is developing and maturing over time.

-Following our Baseline Rating, the InsideView is based on research into non-public information provided to EthicsGrade on request.
+Beyond our Baseline Rating, the InsideView is based on research into non-public information provided to EthicsGrade on request.
 Companies who submit data to us as part of an InsideView Survey will have their scores re-rated according to the additional information provided.
-The fact that they have submitted non-public information to us will be disclosed alongside their score and rating.
-We, therefore, have a higher level of confidence with InsideView ratings than we do with those constrained to public data.
+The fact that they have submitted non-public information to us may be disclosed alongside their score and rating.
+We, therefore, have a higher level of confidence with InsideView ratings than we do with those constrained to public data and as the proportion of organisations that we cover who engage with us increases we will use these insights to be able to adjust baseline scores to account for where we think an organisation is in its maturity based on the submissions made by similar organisations or peers.
+InsideView Ratings and derivative data feeds are only provided to clients, whereas the publicly available baseline rating is only updated based on confidence level calculations and information that is in the public domain.